-In Law No. 3592/2007, dominance is defined by way of reference to a scale of market shares that will be acquired as a result of the concentration.
-These market shares vary depending on whether the party acquiring control is active in one or more media of the same type or of different types.
-The wider the spread in the various media is, the lower the market share conferring dominance is.
-These shares vary from 25 per cent to 35 per cent.
+In Law No. 3592/2007 on the media, the term 'dominance' is defined by way of reference to a scale of market shares that will be acquired as a result of the concentration.
+These market shares vary depending on whether the party acquiring control is active in one or more forms of media of the same type or of different types.
+The wider the spread across various forms of media, the lower the market share conferring dominance.
+These shares vary from 25 to 35 per cent.